 November 1995.
 Now I try to get the money for my house.
-I instruct a solicitor, a 'stop' is put on the sale of the council house in Amble.
+I instruct a solicitor, a 'stop' is put on the sale of the house in Amble.
 The following year I have to go up to Newcastle for the Hearing.
-It was just a kangaroo court, absolutely horrendous.
+It was just a kangaroo court - a behind - closed - doors stitch - up, absolutely horrendous.
 I will never recover from the trauma - no woman could.
 My vengeful ex- husband deliberately cheated me out of my property settlement - he stole my money when he sold the marital home to Peter Sutherland in 1991.
 His solicitor should have told me the house was being sold, and now I'm being victimized because his widow died a few weeks before the Hearing - the villain in the piece for trying to get what is rightfully and legally mine.
 It was not me who put Dorothy Gordon through litigation, it was her late husband , Charlie Gordon, for stealing my money.
 When the Judge came into the court you could see straight away, he was not 'with me', he just glared at me.
 I felt I was on trail for murder, all that was missing was the black silk square on his head.
-It had all been decided in his chambers were, with the oppositions barrister, instructed by their solicitor, none other, than Hylton Young of Carse and Goodger in Amble they intentionally disregarded the courts legal obligations.
+It had all been decided in his chambers were, with the oppositions barrister, instructed by their solicitor, none other, than grimy Hylton Young of Carse and Goodger in Amble they intentionally disregarded the courts legal obligations.
 At the end of this living nightmare he said to me:

 ''You should have done something about the money at the time ( I DID ) and you are not entitled to any now.
 There is to be no Appeal and no more court case involving the Gordon's''. ?

 I'm writing with anger and fury.
 The whole thing was a stitch up.
-This nasty, psychopathic Judge gave a personal judgement not a legal one.
+This vindictive, psychopathic Judge gave a personal judgement not a legal one.
 He knew very well, ''I did do something about the money at the time,'' It was in my Affidavit, and he had the letters from the solicitors, telling me the court had given the house to the brother.
 My barrister was useless.
 Just sat there like a dummy, he did not speak for me once.
 Why would he do that ?
 He was not going to make waves knowing I was the victim of a stitch up.
 He was just there for the free trip to Newcastle, staying in a plush hotel with all the fine wining and dining, and of course, the very large fee - all courtesy of the taxpayer.
 He did not give a monkey's - typical of the legal profession.

 Along with my parents, I put more money into the marital home than Charlie Gordon.
 Yet, he and his second family - who had nothing before they meet him, and saw him coming with his money and mine - walked away with everything.
 It was spend, spend, spend.
 He bought them the council house, cars, holidays - Disney Land 'Florida' ......
 He was spending MY money.
 It was like winning the lottery for them.